uhuc-de/minecraft-vanilla-server-toolset/README.md

 	_CLIENT_JAR		points to the minecraft.jar of the client

-Change at the end of control.pm the socket to the value of "\_WRAPPER\_SOCKET" in minecrafd.sh:
+Change at the end of control.pm the socket to the value of "\_WRAPPER\_SOCKET" in minecraftd.sh:

 	    - '/tmp/mcwrapper.socket / UNIX'